cloudControl/documentation/Platform Documentation.md

  * Applications (apps) have a repository, deployments and users.
  * The repository is where your code lives, organized in branches.
  * A deployment is a running version of your application, based on the branch with the same name.
-Exception: the default deployment is based on the master (Git) / trunk (Bazaar).
+Exception: the default deployment is based on the master branch.
  * Users can be added to apps to gain access to the repository, branches and deployments.

 cloudControl PaaS uses a distinct set of naming conventions.
 To understand how to work with the platform effectively, it's important to understand the following few basic concepts.